 There are tons of things to do in Norway in winter.
 Want to discover the real Norway winter travel and go on an epic road trip accessible by self-drive from Oslo?
 Fancy finding out some of the best places to visit in Norway in winter with thrilling winter activities and without many people?
 The Norway winter itinerary below will help you do just that!

 Norway winter travel made differently

 Norway winter travel is an amazing experience.
-I’m sure you’ve heard about people going up north to Tromsø to chase the Northern Lights, go dog-sledding, and raving about all those awesome things to do in Norway in winter.
-Luckily, the south part of the country is equally beautiful, but much less visited in winter.
+I’m sure you’ve heard about people going up north to Tromsø to chase the Northern Lights, go dog-sledding, and rave about all those awesome things to do in Norway in winter.
+Luckily, the southern part of the country is equally beautiful, but less visited by tourists in winter.

 Picture the white, hilly landscape, frosty trees, and fluffy snow.
 Joyful fireplace in the wooden cabin or a cottage with the terrace hanging just above the fjord.
-Winter outdoor adventures, cross-country skiing, dog sledding and everything snow-related.
-Yes, Norway winter travel experience is a special one.
+Winter outdoor adventures, cross-country skiing, dog sledding, and everything snow-related.
+Yes, the Norway winter travel experience is a special one.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.